-The A82 carriageway is located along Loch Leven (ID: 200080) at a distance of 10m.
-Loch Leven is a coastal waterbody that has been classified by the Scottish Environment Protection Agency (SEPA) in 2023 under the Water Framework Directive 2000/60/EC (WFD) as having an overall status of 'Good' (SEPA).
+The A830 carriageway is located along Loch Eilt (ID: 100206) at a distance of 40m.
+This lake has been classified by the Scottish Environment Protection Agency (SEPA) in 2023 under the Water Framework Directive 2000/60/EC (WFD) as having an overall status of 'Good' (SEPA).

-There are multiple unclassified waterbodies that are located within 300m of the scheme extent.
+There are multiple unclassified waterbodies that are located within 300m of the scheme extent, including one being culverted below the A830 carriageway within the scheme extent.

-A search of the SEPA Flood Map identifies that there is a medium risk of coastal flooding and surface water flooding within the scheme extents, with a 0.5% chance of flooding every year.
+A search of the SEPA Flood Map identifies that there is a high risk of surface water flooding within the scheme extents, with a 10% chance of flooding every year.

-A search of the Scotland's Environment (SE) online mapping tool determined that the trunk road, within the scheme extents, lies on the 'Kinlochleven' groundwater body, which has been classified as 'Good'.
+A search of the Scotland's Environment (SE) online mapping tool determined that the trunk road, within the scheme extents, lies on the 'Fort William' groundwater body, which has been classified as 'Good'.
 The scheme falls into a Drinking Water Protected Area for groundwater.